william-yangbo/kongtask/README.md

 The cron scheduling system provides production-ready task automation with full compatibility to graphile-worker patterns.performance job queue implementation for Go, providing core API compatibility with [graphile-worker](https://github.com/graphile/worker) v0.10.0.
 It delivers PostgreSQL-backed job processing with excellent performance and reliability.

-> **Compatibility Status**: Core features aligned with graphile-worker v0.9.0, including complete cron scheduling system and enhanced error handling from v0.10.0 (commit e714bd0).
+> **Compatibility Status**: Core features aligned with graphile-worker v0.10.0, including complete cron scheduling system and enhanced error handling (commits e714bd0 and 9d0362c).
 Some TypeScript-specific features are not supported (see limitations below).

 ## Features